Jend4s/Tyri_light/README.md

 # Tyri_light
 This project is about replacing original electronic in Tyri light composed from LEDs 1010 with own LED driver based on XLsemi IC named XL6006 and 20/30W power LED.
 Whole project is designed in [Altium Designer](https://www.altium.com/ "Altium Designer").
-Schematic and pcb is in folder [HW](https://github.com/Joint1k/Tyri_light/tree/main/hw).
-Photos of design, production and final product are in pics folder.
+Schematic and pcb is in folder [hw](https://github.com/Joint1k/Tyri_light/tree/main/hw).
+Photos of design, production and final product are in [pics](https://github.com/Joint1k/Tyri_light/tree/main/pics) folder.

 # Main components
 ## XL6006